tweedegolf/storage-abstraction/README.md

 getFileAsStream(bucketName: string, fileName: string, options?: {start?: number, end?: number}): Promise<ResultObjectStream>;
 ```

 Returns a file in the storage as a readable stream.
-You can specify a byte range by using the extra range argument, see these examples:
+You can pass in extra options.
+If you use the keys `start` and/or `end` only the bytes between `start` and `end` of the file will be returned.
+Some examples:

 ```typescript
 getFileAsReadable("bucket-name", "image.png"); // &rarr; reads whole file